Border between Austria and Slovakia

 Last updated: 19.02.2026 Reading time: 12 Minute(s)

 The border between Austria and Slovakia stretches over 106.7 km.
-There are several road border crossings, a ferry crossing, and one motorway crossing between Slovakia and Austria.
+There are several road border crossings, a ferry crossing, and a motorway crossing between Slovakia and Austria.

 Within the EU, border controls have been largely abolished.
 In many cases, travellers therefore cross the Austrian-Slovak border without checks.
-However, exceptions may be introduced for international sporting events such as a Football World Cup, major political events, or for reasons of internal security.
-In these cases, temporary border checks are carried out.
-For EU citizens, carrying an ID card or passport is sufficient.
+Exceptions may be ordered for major international sporting events such as a football World Cup, large political events, or for reasons of internal security.
+In these cases, temporary border controls are carried out.
+For EU citizens, carrying a national identity card or passport is sufficient.

 Well-known border crossings